Coding24x7/carousell-challenge/README.md

 It will create new user account.

 #### Delete user
-It will remove user account already registered with service.
+It will remove user account which is already registered with service.

 #### Login user account
 It will login to user account by using input username and password.